yochaigal/newschoolrevolution/_posts/2021-09-25-the-demon-tree.md

 ---

 # The Demon tree
+_The following is my retelling of a Jewish folktale, told to me via a Jewish lens (though I understand it has manifested in many cultures over the years)._

 There was once a tree, and within lived a demon.
 It stretched itself over the Rab's house, and often the Rab's son would play nearby.
 One day the boy saw a finger poking out of the tree, and thinking that one of his friends was playing a trick on him, he fished a ring from his pocket and placed it on the finger.
 Suddenly a face appeared beneath the bark of the tree, a great smile upon it.
 He ran away from it, screaming.

 The boy eventually forgot the event and grew up, himself becoming a Rab as well.
 He wed a respectable and wealthy woman, then settled into his father's house.
 One day a branch from the tree slammed into his new bride, killing her instantly.
 Although the new Rab had not cared deeply for this woman, he still grieved for over a year before again agreeing to wed _another_ woman of means.
 She too was struck by a branch from the tree and was killed instantly.